Washi1337/ctf-writeups/FlareOn/2020/11/README.md

 }
 ```

 Here we go!
-A quick side note: The reason it didn't find it using the memory search is because the assembly code didn't contain the value `7F7F` literally, but rather uses some weird assembly construct to build up the value `7F7F`:
+A quick side note: The reason it didn't find it using the memory search is because the assembly code didn't contain the value `7F7F` literally, but rather uses some weird assembly construct to build up the value `7F7F`, sneaky bastards!

 ```
 ...